-Accreditation: This program is accredited by the Ohio Board of Nursing, the State of Ohio Board of Nursing, and the Accreditation Commission for Education in Nursing
+Accreditation: This program has accreditation from the Ohio Board of Nursing, the State of Ohio Board of Nursing, and the Accreditation Commission for Education in Nursing

 Curriculum: They offer a blended BSN/MSN program and the option of participating in online or on-campus degree programs.

 Obtaining an advanced nursing degree is an investment in yourself.
 It allows you to keep current on the latest trends and technology in this sector.
-It also shows current and prospective employers that you’re serious about your career and the level of care you provide.
-It boosts your confidence in yourself and instills confidence toward you in your patients and co-workers.
+Also, a BSN shows current and prospective employers that you’re serious about your career and the level of care you provide.
+It boosts your confidence in yourself and instills confidence toward you your patients and co-workers.

 The Bureau of Labor Statistics of the U.S. Department of Labor predicts a 36 percent growth rate for medical careers within the next 10 years.
 The AACN and the ANA now recommend a BSN as the minimum standard for those entering the nursing field.